 Module Handbook new programme structure, 2022 MAHASSA (in English)

 Previous Examination Regulations (only valid for already enrolled students)Modul Handbuch (in German)

-Module description (in English) Modules and seminars Examination regulations valid from October 2015 (in German)
+Module Handbook (in English) Modules and seminars Examination regulations valid from October 2015 (in German)

 Examination regulations valid from October 2015 (in English)

 Recommended schedule valid from October 2015

 Old examination regulations valid until September 2015 (in German)